shivam6744/shivam6744/README.md

 Until then, here's a picture of me /https://images.app.goo.gl/trKDkBy7f2mNDSm27

+*I heard there was a secret chord that David played and it pleased the Lord*

 > Remember this while working with Vscode that if you get a error while committing or pushing a code and it says *Nothing to Commit, working tree clean

 > Then what you need to do is, first click **ctrl+ s** so the changes are saved locally